openstack-archive/syntribos/doc/source/about.rst

 CORS Wildcard
 -------------

-`CORS wildcard`_ test is used to verify if a web server allows cross-domain resource sharing from any external URL ( wild carding of `Access-Control-Allow-Origin` header) rather than a white list of URLs.
+`CORS wildcard test`_ is used to verify if a web server allows cross-domain resource sharing from any external URL ( wild carding of `Access-Control-Allow-Origin` header) rather than a white list of URLs.

 Integer Overflow
 ----------------

-`Integer overflow`_ test in syntribos attempts to inject numeric values that the remote application may fail to represent within its storage, for example a 32 bit integer type trying to store a 64 bit number
+`Integer overflow test`_ in syntribos attempts to inject numeric values that the remote application may fail to represent within its storage, for example a 32 bit integer type trying to store a 64 bit number

 LDAP Injection
 --------------

-Syntribos attempts `LDAP injection`_ by injecting LDAP statements into HTTP requests; if an application fails to properly sanitize the request content, it may be possible to execute arbitrary commands.
+Syntribos attempts `LDAP injection attacks`_ by injecting LDAP statements into HTTP requests; if an application fails to properly sanitize the request content, it may be possible to execute arbitrary commands.

 SQL Injection
 -------------

-`SQL injection`_ attacks are one of the most common web application attacks.
+`SQL injection attacks`_ are one of the most common web application attacks.
 If the user input is not properly sanitized, it is fairly easy to execute SQL queries that may result in an attacker reading  sensitive information or gaining control of the SQL server.
 In syntribos